Lavenzaa/KitchenDutySchedule/README.md

 # Kitchen Duty Schedule Generator
-Kitchen Duty Schedule Generator for a friend
+Personal project done for a friend